It is always a dilemma for me when it comes to exercising. Outdoors or the gym? Hmmm…

 The feeling you get from jogging outdoors is so different from being cooped up in the gym.
 There are more things (and people of course) to watch but it is also the sense of freedom I truly enjoy.

 I am always extra cautious when running along roads though as I wear my iPod and that means I am not fully aware of my surroundings…it may just be cyclists whizzing past; another jogger trying to overtake or careless motorists.
 So be very careful when running on busy roads.

-Running on the treadmill can get really boring and monotonous; and stationary biking seemed to go nowhere.
-Outdoor biking lets you cover more grounds and there is a certain sense of satisfaction upon arriving at your destination.
+Running on the treadmill can get really boring and monotonous.
+Stationary biking seemed to go nowhere.
+Outdoor biking lets you cover more ground and there is a certain sense of satisfaction upon arriving at your destination.
 But I have to admit, I am not much of a biker – trouble with balancing on anything fewer than a 3-wheeler.

 Benefits of the gym

 However, the gym does offer great advantages especially when time is tight and weather unpredictable.
 It is a safe alternative when you cannot find an outdoor area that is safe for running.
 For eg. heavy traffic and lack of space and dangerous spots.

 Besides, the gym is air-conditioned, so it means you can work harder and longer without the exhaustion that sets in easier in our humid climate.